erfg12/BingRewards/bingRewards/bin/Release/readme.txt

 with notepad or leave them the way they are, it's up to you.

 Step 3) Start bingRewards.exe and let it run.
-When it's complete the web browser window will end up on the newagesoldier.com/about page.
+When it's complete the web browser window will end up on the New Age Soldier donations page.

 How It Works